 Political Studies students who wish to spend one or two terms at the Bader International Study Centre at Herstmonceux Castle in Britain should consult with the Department.
-Students may receive credit for courses in other subjects and may defer POLS 384/3.0 to their final year.
+Students may receive credit for courses in other subjects and may defer POLS 384/3.0 and POLS 385/3.0 to their final year.

 Politics is about power-who has it and how it is exercised by nation-states, individuals, groups, classes, or political parties, and how different interests are reconciled in and between communities.
 Political science is also concerned with institutions created to govern communities, as well as practices such as voting habits or protests, and how rules, behavior and culture are created in societies.
 And since power in society is often dependent upon material resources, political scientists study the distribution of wealth, both within and between nations.

 Some of our Political Studies grads work in the following industries:

 The Department of Political Studies at Queen's University has long been known for its graduate programs.
 At the graduate level, we offer the Master of Arts and the Doctor of Philosophy in Canadian politics, comparative politics, gender and politics, international relations, and political theory.
 We also offer a new collaborative Master of Arts in Political Thought with the Philosophy department.
 We are small enough to provide our students with a highly personalized graduate experience, and our faculty is sufficiently strong, diverse, and well-known that we can provide a well-rounded education that gives our graduates a strong basis for a wide range of careers.The department is particularly well known for its strength in the study of divided and diverse societies.
 Our MA program will help you refine your crucial and analytical skills, while our PhD program will help you prepare for a rewarding career in university teaching and research.

 The deadline for receipt of all applications, including transcripts and letters of reference, is 22 January.
 Doctoral applicants are encouraged to make informal contact (e.g. e-mail) with potential supervisors about their research interests before applying to the program.